wildxiong/HMM-Tagger/README.md

 This project requires GPU acceleration to run efficiently.
 Support is available to use either of the following two methods for accessing GPU-enabled cloud computing resources.

-## Udacity Workspaces (Recommended)
+##  Workspaces (Recommended)

-Udacity Workspaces provide remote connection to GPU-enabled instances right from the classroom.
+ Workspaces provide remote connection to GPU-enabled instances right from the classroom.
 Refer to the classroom lesson for this project to find an overview of navigating & using Jupyter notebook Workspaces.

 ## Amazon Web Services (Optional)